redox-os/book/src/nothing-to-hello-world.md

     make qemu gpu=no
     ```

-18. At the Redox login screen, enter "user" for the user name and press Enter.
+18. At the Redox login screen, write "user" for the user name and press Enter.

 19. Run the "Hello World" program.